glmdgrielson/words/navi/navi.md

 I sit there dumbfounded. "_No_, that's _cruel_.
 He just came into this world and you're telling me the first thing I should tell him is that his best friend, no, his literal twin brother _isn't real?_"

+"I don't know, you're the one that thought creating life was a fun thing to do.
+Not my problem."

+How helpful.

+Half an hour passed before I had an idea.
+I typed in the window.
+"Lan's coming.
+We got an experimental technology that will bring him over to your plane.
+We're still working on it though."